Optical manipulation of Rashba-split 2-Dimensional Electron Gas

 The full temporal dynamics of the QWSs has been simulated by introducing a pair of effective photo-charges in the system, which approximates the collective charge motion via a center of mass approach \cite{MoraSero:2006}.
 At each time step, the charge distribution, electric field and E$_{Fn}$ are reevaluated.
 The time evolution of the QWSs' energy with respect to the E$_{Fn}$ -- shown in Fig.\,\ref{fig:fig4}\textbf{c} -- is in good qualitative agreement with experimental data.
 Both QWS1 and QWS2 fall to more negative values almost instantaneously at positive delays.
 Consistent with experimental observations, the energy shift of QWS2 is larger than that of QWS1.
 This is a manifestation of the shallower confining potential, which allows for a smaller energy difference between consecutive QWSs.
 Lastly, the RSOC strength and, by extension, Rashba-splitting for QWS1 are calculated at each step from Eq.\,\ref{eq:rashba}.
 The evolution of $\Delta k_{R}$ is also consistent with experimental findings (Fig.\,\ref{fig:fig4}\textbf{d}), confirming that the reduction in the Rashba strength is due to the PV-induced softening of the surface potential.

 With the exception of the fluctuation at early delays given by the presence of hot carriers, our simple model succeeds in reproducing all salient features of the experimental data, proving that a photovoltage is responsible for the observed behavior.
-The small quantitative deviations can be attributed to the model simplicity and approximations, such as the omission of time-dependent changes in the screening and dielectric properties of the material.
+The small quantitative deviations between the simulated and measured PV effect can be attributed to the model simplicity and approximations, such as the omission of changes in the screening and dielectric properties of the material induced by the PV.
+More complex simulations of the PV effect such as those recently developed in ref.\,\cite{Kremer:2021} might further improve quantitative accuracy.
 Nevertheless, the model captures the fundamental observations of the experiment and provides a clear explanation of the underlying mechanisms.
 The simulated spectral function in the inset of Fig.\,\ref{fig:fig4}\textbf{d} showcases the calculated dispersion of QWS1 at the two representative time delays, highlighting the faithful reproduction of the TR-ARPES data.
 Finally, the PV model can also account for the long timescale (950\,ps) needed to recover equilibrium conditions (Fig.\,\ref{fig:fig2}\textbf{c}), as the spatial separation of electrons and holes in the SCR drastically reduces the recombination rate.
+The same timescale is expected for the Rashba splitting to recover its initial value as it is modified by the same effect.
 Since the return to equilibrium is ultimately determined by the charge carriers' diffusion from the illuminated area, the lifetime of the PV effect could in principle be tuned by varying the size of the pump beam.